joyce32/joyce32/README.md

 - 👋 Hi, I’m @joyce32 (a.k.a Tejaswi, pronounced Tay-juhs-wee)
 - 👀 I’m interested in data science and analytics
-- 🌱 I’m currently seeking a full time role in data science/analytics and pursuing a Google Data Analytics Professional Certificate.
+- 🌱 As a data scientist, I am experienced in using SQL, Python, R, and more to create meaningful insights from data.
+My background in statistics and computer science allows me to combine efficient programming techniques with statistical methods to analyze data and enable smarter business decisions.
 - 📫 How to reach me: trachapudi17@gmail.com

 <!---